-What is a Hysterosalpingogram and what can I expect from the procedure?
+What can I expect from an HSG test?

 The Hysterosalpingogram or (HSG) is an essential tool for evaluating fertility.
 Hystero (uterus) salpingo (tube) gram (study) is a test to evaluate not only whether the fallopian tubes are blocked or open but the status of the uterine cavity (where the embryo implants).
 This is the only non-invasive (meaning non-surgical) way to make sure fallopian tubes are open.